empath-nirvana/magic-happens/README.md

 * A Kubernetes cluster (for testing purposes only).
 * kubectl installed and configured to interact with your cluster.
 * Python 3.7+ installed.
-* an openai api key
+* an openai api key (you can use gpt-3.5 if you don't have access to gpt-4, but the results aren't as reliable
 ## Installation

 ```